Mousumi2026/sales-sql-analysis/README.md

 GROUP BY p."Category"
 ORDER BY total_sales DESC;

----

-## 📌 Key Takeaways
+📌 Key Takeaways

-- Business performance varies by region and category
-- A small group of salespersons drives most revenue
-- Profitability differs significantly from revenue
-- Time-based analysis shows seasonal patterns

-GROUP BY p."Category"
-ORDER BY total_sales DESC;
+This query shows total sales by product category
+Helps identify best performing categories
+Useful for product strategy and marketing decisions High revenue categories can be prioritized